 Use this information to shop around to get the service you want at the price you’re happy with.

-Some mortgage advisers and lenders may give you the ESIS when they recommend a mortgage or make a mortgage offer.
-While others may continue to give you an enhanced version of the existing KFI document, with supplements of any additional information as needed, until then.
+Some mortgage advisers and lenders might give you this when they recommend a mortgage or make a mortgage offer.

 These documents provide a personalised illustration for you and will set out things like: